-If we are concerned that a learner or adult may be at risk of radicalisation online, the DSL will be informed immediately, and action will be taken in line with our child protection and safeguarding policy.
+If we are concerned that a learner or adult may be at risk of radicalisation online, the DSL will be informed immediately, and action will be taken in line with our child protection and safeguarding policy and Surrey prevent referral process.

 If we are concerned that a member of staff may be at risk of radicalisation online, the Headteacher will be informed immediately, and action will be taken in line with the child protection and safeguarding policy.